-Stage rehearsal will be held during the day Thursday, June 24 at the Ponchartrain Center.
-Please check your email and/or Parent Portal messages for rehearsal schedules.
+Stage rehearsal will be held for all locations during the day on Sunday at the Ponchartrain Center.

 Stage Rehearsal is MANDATORY.
 Stage rehearsal is very important because it enables the students to become familiar with the stage and performing in front of an audience.
 If a prop is being used, we ask that it is brought to the rehearsal.

 Wear appropriate dance clothing, NOT costumes.
-Ballet students must wear black leotard, pink tights, and hair in a bun for ballet.
+Ballet students must wear black leotards, pink tights, and hair in a bun for ballet.
+Competitors should wear black.